opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/filterchain/package.md

 ```
 filterchain
 ├── api              Request parameters passed into the filter chain
-├── filters          Concreate filter implementations
+├── filters          Concrete filter implementations
 │   ├── street       For decorating/filtering street itineraries
 │   ├── system       Mainly support for otp features like paging and search-window crop
 │   └── transit      For decorating/filtering itineraries with transit
 │       └── group    Transit group filters
 ├── framework        Generic filter chain implementation
 │   ├── filter       Filter implementation
-│   ├── filterchain  Domain logic used by the `FilterChain` (agreagate root).
+│   ├── filterchain  Domain logic used by the `FilterChain` (aggregate root).
 │   ├── groupids     Generic groupId implementations.
-These can be used to as lego to build specific group-by filters.
+These can be used as lego to build specific group-by filters.
 │   ├── sort         Sorting implementation
 │   └── spi          The interfaces to extend to plug into the filter-chain
 └── images           Images used in the doc